 How can I extend my trip?

 If you want to extend your trip, there are many ways to do it.
 You can do volunteers jobs like farms, teaching a language, working in hostels.
 They will provide you food and accommodation.
 You can’t stop in the middle of your trip for a few weeks or a month, and not spend money.
-You can check different websites to sleep for free and volunteers job here.

 If you are traveling around South East Asia and you are under 30 years old, you can get a working holiday visa in Australia or New Zealand for a year with the possibility to extend another year.
 If you are traveling around South America, you can get a working visa in Canada.
 It will make you earn a lot of money to continue your trip.
 I was working in Australia for a month in a farm.
 It was hard job, but with that money, I was able to travel a few months in South East Asia.